Property Manager vs Airbnb

 Legal risks: From local ordinance violations or tax mismanagement

 Hiring a property manager removes these burdens and often pays for itself through better ROI and reduced headaches.
+You can also learn the hidden cost of hiring an Airbnb Co-host

 How to Choose the Right Property Manager